Ali-zain99/Protein-Sequence-Classification-Using-ChatterjeeLab-MeMDLM/README.md

 ## 🔧 What’s inside the notebook

-### Section	Description
-Dataset Preparation	Loads 100 Kinase and 100 Phosphatase sequences (length < 512)
+1)Dataset Preparation:	Loads 100 Kinase and 100 Phosphatase sequences (length < 512)
-Embedding Extraction	Uses AutoTokenizer and the MeMDLM model to embed each sequence into a 768-dimensional vector Classifier Definition	A simple PyTorch-based neural network classifier Training Loop	Trains the classifier using BCELoss and Adam optimizer Evaluation	Outputs training and validation losses every 10 epochs
+2)Embedding Extraction:	Uses AutoTokenizer and the MeMDLM model to embed each sequence into a 768-dimensional vector 3)Classifier Definition: A simple PyTorch-based neural network classifier 4)Training Loop	Trains the classifier using BCELoss and Adam optimizer 5)Evaluation	Outputs training and validation losses every 10 epochs

 ### 🧠 Model Used
 ChatterjeeLab/MeMDLM